Houston Fibroids Logo

 Causes of Pelvic Pain: Adenomyosis

 Unfortunately, this condition can be very difficult to diagnose.
 In fact, one Australian woman suffered for 30 years with painful, heavy periods.
 Initially, she was diagnosed and treated for PCOS, but didn't find relief until much later.
 Finally, one doctor diagnosed her adenomyosis and offered her relief with UAE, or uterine artery embolization.
 Luckily, you don't have to go to Australia to find relief for the pelvic pain of adenomyosis.
-Because, in our Houston and Dallas practices, many women find adenomyosis relief with UAE.
+Because, in our interventional radiology practices, many women find adenomyosis relief with UAE.

 Uterine Polyps